 BRIDGES 4th round of funding was dedicated to short term projects (maximun USD 65.000 and 2 years).

-57 applications have been received from 32 countries.
+57 applications were received from 32 countries.

 Each application was reviewed by 2 international experts.